 Pressure from counterproductive, deterrence-based U.S. policies has made migrants in Mexico even more vulnerable to attacks by criminal groups and human rights violations by authorities.
 Meanwhile, people in need of protection may never have a real chance to seek asylum in Mexico, or may be forced to abandon their claims due to prolonged detention and other obstacles.

 There is a rights-respecting way forward to protect migrants and asylum seekers in Mexico, and to ensure orderly, safe migration at the U.S.-Mexico border.

-Ensuring the safety of migrants and asylum seekers as they transit through—or choose to stay—in Mexico means: working with the Mexican government to strengthen its small and underfunded asylum system, supporting the removal of the Mexican National Guard from border enforcement activities, and collaborating on the investigation of transnational crimes against migrants and asylum seekers.
+Ensuring the safety of migrants and asylum seekers as they transit through—or choose to stay—in Mexico means: working with the Mexican government to strengthen its asylum system, ending support for militarized border enforcement strategies, and partnering with Mexico to dismantle mechanisms of violence against migrants.

-Migrants transiting through Mexico continue to suffer assault, robbery, rape, and kidnapping at the hands of organized crime or common criminals who at times work in collusion with Mexican officials.
+In addition to abuses by authorities, migrants in transit through Mexico continue to suffer assault, rape, kidnapping, and extortion at the hands of organized crime or common criminals, who have been known to work in collusion or with the tolerance of Mexican officials.

-U.S. prosecutors should work with their counterparts from Mexico and Central America to address transnational crimes against migrants and ways to increase collaborations on prosecutions to reduce impunity in these cases.
+U.S. authorities should work with their counterparts in Mexico and Central America to prevent and address transnational crimes against migrants, including through increased collaboration on prosecutions to reduce impunity in these cases.